+Recommended log length 16 in (406 mm) east-west

-Maximum log length 10 21 in (550 mm) east-west
+Maximum log length 1 22 in (560 mm) east-west

 Flue outlet diameter 6 in (150 mm)

 Recommended connector pipe diameter 6 in (150 mm)

 Type of chimney ULC S629, UL 103 HT (2100 °F)

+Minimum chimney height 12 feet

 Baffle material Vermiculite

 Approved for alcove installation Yes

-Approved for mobile home installation 11 No
+Approved for mobile home installation 2 Yes

 Type of door Simple, glass with cast iron frame

 Type of glass Ceramic glass

-Blower No
+Blower Optional (up to 100 CFM)

-Particulate emission standard 12 EPA / CSA B415.1-10
+Particulate emission standard 3 EPA / CSA B415.1-10

-USA standard (Safety) UL 1482
+USA standard (Safety) UL 1482, UL 737

 Canada standard (Safety) ULC S627

-10 North-south: ends of the logs visible, East-west: sides of the logs visible.
+1 North-south: ends of the logs visible, East-west: sides of the logs visible.

-11 Mobile homes (Canada) or manufactured homes (USA): The US Department of Housing and Urban Development describes "manufactured homes" better known as "mobile homes" as follows; buildings built on fixed wheels and those transported on temporary wheels/axles and set on a permanent foundation.
+2Mobile homes (Canada) or manufactured homes (USA): The US Department of Housing and Urban Development describes "manufactured homes" better known as "mobile homes" as follows; buildings built on fixed wheels and those transported on temporary wheels/axles and set on a permanent foundation.
 In Canada, a mobile home is a dwelling for which the manufacture and assembly of each component is completed or substantially completed prior to being moved to a site for installation on a foundation and connection to service facilities and which conforms to the CAN/CSA-Z240 MH standard.

-12 Tested and certified in compliance with CFR 40 part 60, subpart AAA, section 60.534(a)(1(ii) and draft ASTM WK47329-14.
+3 Tested and certified in compliance with CFR 40 part 60, subpart AAA, section 60.534(a)(1(ii) and ASTM E3053.
+Based on ALT-125 sent by EPA on February 28, 2018.